afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/COMPLETE_CRM_DOCS.md

 3. How many clients do you typically handle simultaneously?
 10 - 15 (simultaneously)
 4. What is your average project duration and complexity?
-Depends on the Project, Usually (7 - 10) days
+Depends on the Project, usually (7 - 10) days
 5. How do you currently measure project success?
-By client’s feedback
+By the client’s feedback
-By client’s retention period
+By the client’s retention period
 Operational Requirements:
-6. How many departments and team members will use this ?
+6. How many departments and team members will use this?
-Web - Wordpress Development
+Web - WordPress Development
 Graphics
 SEO (On-Page + Off-Page)
  Sales